How to Transition to a New IT Service Provider

 Day of Separation

-- IT professional should start with passwords that allow external access to the network, such as VPN, LogMeIn, Firewall, etc.
+- New IT professional should start with passwords that allow external access to the network, such as VPN, LogMeIn, Firewall, etc.

 - Change all passwords associated with system services.

-- Test and verify all network functionalities as per the checklist below.
+- Test and verify all network functionalities.

 - Schedule an IT Professional to be readily available for days immediately following the separation to resolve unforeseen consequences of the lockout.